ColtonBeery/Digital_Clock/README.md

 	+ Push up/down buttons to increment and decrement time, respectively.

 + When Switch SW0 is up, the clock will display in military time (00:00 to 23:59).
-When SW0 is down, the clock will display in AM/PM time (12:00 AM to 11:59 PM).
+When the switch is down, the clock will display in AM/PM time (12:00 AM to 11:59 PM).

 	+ LED LD0 is the AM/PM indicator.
 If LED 0 is on, then the current time is HH:YY PM.
 </details>